Best Community Colleges in the U.S.

 Cost-Effective

 Attending a community college for two years and then transferring to a four-year school can significantly reduce your college COA.
-Lower tuition and fees for two years reduce your debt burden compared to those who began their college education at a four-year school.
+Paying lower tuition and fees for those two years reduces your debt burden compared to those who begin their college education at a four-year school.

 If you choose to transfer to a four-year school, this advantage can set you up for greater financial success long after graduation.